Degeneration of Kaehler structures and half-form quantization of toric varieties: Preliminaries.

-Note that these transition functions depend explicitly on the symplectic potential.
-Also, these relations define a holomorphic line bundle on $X$ for any integral values of $\lambda_i^L$, even if this line bundle is not ample.
+These relations define a holomorphic line bundle on $X$ for any integral values of $\lambda_i^L$, even if this line bundle is not ample.
 In this case, sections of the sheaf of holomorphic sections over $U_v$ are defined as in (\ref{hzero}) with $X$ replaced by $U_v$ and the divisors $D$ replaced by $D\cap U_v$.

-\begin{remark} If the moment polytope $P_{X}$ of a toric variety is an integral Delzant polytope (not just a multiple of an integral polytope), then $\omega/2\pi$ is an integral symplectic form and there is a (unique up to isomorphism) positive holomorphic line bundle whose polytope is $P_{X}$.
-This line bundle has Chern class~$[\omega/2\pi]$.
-In this case, the transition functions simplify to $g_{v0}^{L}(w)=w^{v},$ because $-A_{v}^{-1}\lambda_{v}=v$, since the inequalities and $\lambda_{v}$ are defined so that $A_{v}{x} +\lambda_{v}=0$ for ${x}=v.$ \end{remark}